France and South Korea

 France maintains close dialogue with South Korea on major international and global issues (development, non-proliferation of weapons of mass destruction, climate change, etc.).

-It was decided to strengthen the comprehensive partnership between the two countries in 2013 during a visit by the Korean President to France (2-4 May), with precise objectives in all the areas set out in the joint statement issued during the visit.
+It was decided to strengthen the comprehensive partnership between the two countries in 2013 during a visit by the Korean President to France (2-4 May), with precise objectives in all the areas set out in the joint statement published during the visit.

-The Year of Korea in France will run until the end of August 2016.
-The Year of France in Korea will take place from March to December 2016.
+The Year of Korea in France ran from September 2015 until the end of August 2016, the Year of France in Korea from March to December 2016.

-Korea’s economic success is based on a high level of education (leading country in the OECD’s PISA assessment), major use of RD (4.2% of GDP, 2nd in the OECD) and increasing international openness (3rd country in the world for student mobility with more than 200,000 students abroad).
-In 2014, France was only the 8th-ranked country in terms of hosting Korean students, with 6,500 students studying in France.
+Korea’s economic success is based on a high level of education (leading country in the OECD’s PISA assessment), major use of R&D (4.2% of GDP, 2nd in the OECD) and increasing international openness (third country in the world for student mobility with more than 200,000 students abroad).
+In 2014, France was only the eighth-ranked country in terms of hosting Korean students, with 6,500 students studying in France.
 In 2015, however, this increased by 6%.
 One thousand French students now study in Korea every year, thanks to almost 400 partnerships between French and Korean higher education institutions.

-The higher education forum organised during the President of the Republic’s state visit to Korea on 4 November and the six agreements signed on that occasion in the area of education and science, including the administrative arrangement for the mutual recognition of qualifications and studies, helped to show the importance we place on strengthening cooperation in the areas of education, academics, vocational training and research between our two countries.
+The higher education forum organised during the President of the Republic’s state visit to Korea on 4 November 2015 and the six agreements signed on that occasion in the area of education and science, including the administrative arrangement for the mutual recognition of qualifications and studies, helped to show the importance we place on strengthening cooperation in the areas of education, academics, vocational training and research between our two countries.
 The signing of agreements on educational cooperation and international sections in French and Korean schools during the visit of Ms Park in June 2016 was a turning point, as is the ongoing construction of the Korea House at the Cité internationale universitaire de Paris (International University Campus in Paris).

 As regards the French language, the number of Koreans studying it has fallen significantly since it has been no longer obligatory to learn a second foreign language in secondary schools.
 There are now about 40,000 people learning it, which is still the highest rate in north-east Asia in relation to the population.
-The roughly 7,000 DELF-DALF tests taken in Korea last year clearly show this.
+The roughly 7,000 DELF-DALF French language tests taken in Korea each year clearly show this.

 The status recently granted to the Korean language, which can now be chosen as a second language in the baccalaureate like Japanese and Chinese, should give new momentum to our linguistic and educational cooperation.